Vandalizing someone’s property is a criminal offense in Virginia.

 “If any person intentionally causes such injury [to the item], he shall be guilty of (i) a Class 1 misdemeanor if the value of, or damage to, the property, memorial, or monument is less than $1,000, or (ii) a Class 6 felony if the value of, or damage to, the property, memorial, or monument is $1,000 or more.”Virginia Code § 18.2-137

-For both criminal and civil vandalism, the judge will consider several important components when deciding your case:
+For both criminal and civil vandalism, the judge will consider several important components when deciding your case, including, but not limited to:

 - Proof of Intent – Whether you intended to cause the damage.